-POLICY STATEMENT Documentation and recordkeeping MLA requires all of its businesses to maintain accurate books and records.
-Accurate and complete records of all business transactions must be kept: in accordance with generally accepted accounting principles and practices, in accordance with MLA's accounting and finance policies, and in a manner that reasonably reflects the underlying transactions and events.
-It is the responsibility of all Employees to ensure that all business transactions are recorded honestly and accurately and that any errors or falsification of documents is promptly reported to the appropriate member of the senior management team of the relevant MLA entity and corrected.
-Consequences of breaching this policy Bribery and other types of improper payments prohibited by this Policy are prohibited under the laws of the countries in which MLA operates in.
+POLICY STATEMENT in.
 Breaches of such laws may expose MLA, Employees and Business Associates to criminal penalties and / or civil action.
-For MLA, possible consequences include the imposition of substantial fines, exclusion from government grants and activities and reputational damage. breaching this policy For individuals, possible consequences include criminal and civil liability with associated significant fines and / or lengthy terms of imprisonment.
+For MLA, possible consequences include the imposition of substantial fines, exclusion from government grants and activities and reputational damage.
+For individuals, possible consequences include criminal and civil liability with associated significant fines and / or lengthy terms of imprisonment.
 Further, failure to comply with this Policy will be regarded as serious misconduct and lead to disciplinary action, dismissal or termination of contract.
-If you have any queries in relation to the ABC Policy or the applicable laws, please contact: a General Manager; the Human Resources Manager; the Group Risk and Compliance Manager the Company Secretary; or the Managing Director.
-Asking questions and disclosing concerns If you suspect, or believe that the Code of Conduct or the ABC Policy has been, or is being breached, you have an obligation to report your concerns to someone who can deal with the situation.
+Asking questions and disclosing concerns If you have any queries in relation to the ABC Policy or the applicable laws, please contact: a General Manager; the Human Resources Manager; the Group Risk and Compliance Manager the Company Secretary; or the Managing Director.
+If you suspect or believe that the Code of Conduct or the ABC Policy has been, or is being breached, you have an obligation to report your concerns to someone who can deal with the situation.
 You must not ignore your concerns.
 Immediately contact any of the individuals listed above.
 If you do not wish to report directly to the individuals listed above, you are able to make a report to MLA's independent and confidential external whistleblowing hotline called STOPline - 1300 30 45 50 (in Australia); +61 3 9811 3275 (outside Australia) - (please refer to the Whistleblower Policy for more information).
+Risk assessments The Group Risk and Compliance Manager will conduct an annual risk assessment of projects and activities at MLA that carry higher risks for bribery and corruption, which will be documented and stored on Sharepoint.
+Staff managing projects or activities with higher ABC risks will receive additional sessions with the Group Risk and Compliance Manager to consider ABC red flags and put mitigation plans in place, as well as awareness of reporting channels.
+Training All MLA Group employees must read and acknowledge acceptance of the ABC Policy upon commencement of employment.
+All employees must also complete the Anti-Bribery and Corruption e-learning module on an annual basis.
 Reporting breaches All significant and material breaches to the ABC Policy will be reported to the Audit, Finance and Risk Committee.
 Guidelines An ABC Policy Management Guidelines has been developed to assist MLA Board members, General Managers, Regional Managers and staff in operationalising the provisions of the ABC Policy.
 It is not intended to replace such provisions and to the extent of any inconsistency, the policy provisions shall prevail.